Student Handbook

 - Breakfast is available each morning from 7:00 a.m. until 7:25 a.m.

-- Students must have their student ID to purchase any meal.
+- Students should have their student ID to scan for meals/snacks.

-- Students may utilize the envelopes to pay for meals at lunch or may choose to purchase online through MyPaymentsPlus.
+- Students need to utilize MyPaymentsPlus to pay for breakfast/lunch items.
+No cash accepted.
 Go to http://www.stpsb.org to enroll.

 - Students are to remain in the designated areas during lunch time.
 Entry into the hallway or library is only permitted with a pass from a teacher.
 Students may only be in a classroom with a teacher present.